TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/NotificationApi.rst

 ..  attention::
     The notification API is designed for TYPO3 backend purposes only.

-The TYPO3 Core provides a JavaScript-based API  called :js:`Notification` to trigger flash messages that appear on the upper right corner of the TYPO3 backend.
+The TYPO3 Core provides a JavaScript-based API called :js:`Notification` to trigger flash messages that appear in the bottom right corner of the TYPO3 backend.
 To use the notification API, load the :js:`TYPO3/CMS/Backend/Notification` module and use one of its methods: